 With main ingredients of flour, water, yeast, sugar, salt, milk, egg, and oil, bread is typically an alpha-gal friendly food.
-However, alpha gals who are highly sensitive may want to make bread at home or select a vegan option to ensure that the milk and oil used are plant-based.
+However, alpha gals who are highly sensitive may want to make bread at home or select a certified vegan option to ensure that the sugar wasn’t processed with bone char and the milk and oil are plant-based.

 Can You Eat Mayonnaise with Alpha-Gal Allergy?